 Teachers' beliefs of empowerment to overcome social disadvantage may matter most when teachers actually teach students who truly face-or who teachers at least perceive to face social and demographic disadvantages.
-If that is the case, the average effects of teachers' beliefs estimated above may mask differential benefits for certain subgroups.
-My next set of models tests this possibility by adding interactions between teachers' beliefs and student SES (Model 8), race (Model 9), and SES-race combinations (Model 10) to a model maintaining all control variables from Model 6 above (the most conservative model, controlling for all student, teacher, and school characteristics as well as students' 8th grade math grade).
-For Models 8, 9, and 10, Table 7 displays coefficients on all terms that include teachers' beliefs-either their main effect or their interaction with other variables.
-In Model 8, we see no significant main effect of teachers' beliefs (and its size is similar to the analogous Model 6, above).
-And although the teachers' beliefs by SES interaction is negative, indicating teachers' beliefs matter more for lower SES students than higher SES students, it is not significant and its magnitude is virtually zero.
-Results in Model 9, which includes interactions between teachers' beliefs and student race, are quite similar, with a similarly sized (and insignificant) main effect and no significant interactions for any racial group.
+If that is the case, the average associations estimated above may mask differential benefits for certain subgroups.
+The next set of models tests this possibility by adding interactions between teachers' beliefs and student SES (Model 8), race (Model 9), and SES-race combinations (Model 10) to a model maintaining all control variables from Model 6 above (the most conservative model, controlling for all student, teacher, and school characteristics as well as students' 8th grade math grade).
+Shown in Table 7, both Model 8 and Model 9 estimate a main effect of teachers' beliefs similar in magnitude to the analogous

+Model 6 above, but no significant interaction between teachers' beliefs and student SES or for any racial group.

-However, the results in Model 10, with interactions between students' race and SES added and the interaction of teachers' beliefs with these race-by-class combinations as well, show that additional race- and class-based heterogeneity is masked in these previous two models.
-In particular, Model 10 shows significant variation by SES in the effect of teachers' beliefs for African American students, with increasing magnitude for higher SES blacks.
-This finding is in opposition to what accounts of "transformational" schools would suggest: rather than poorer black students benefitting most from having empowered teachers, it is more advantaged African American students who are most influenced by teachers' beliefs.
-The insignificant two-way beliefs-by-black and beliefs-by-SES interactions indicate that blacks and whites of low SES do not differ in the effect of teachers' beliefs.
+However, the three-way interaction results in Model 10, with interactions between teachers' beliefs and race-by-class combinations, show that additional race- and class-based heterogeneity is masked in these previous two models.
+In particular, Model 10 shows significant variation by SES in the effect of teachers' beliefs for black students, with increasing magnitude for higher SES blacks.
+This finding counters what accounts of "transformational" schools would suggest: rather than poorer black students benefitting most from having empowered teachers, it is a racially disadvantaged but class advantaged group who are most influenced by teachers' beliefs.
+The insignificant two-way beliefs-by-black and beliefs-by-SES interactions indicate that blacks and whites of low SES do not differ in the effect of teachers' beliefs, and that whites do not experience significant SES variation in the effect of teachers' beliefs.
 However, the significant three-way beliefs-by-black-by-SES coefficient (0.149) combined with the beliefs-by-SES coefficient (-0.020) indicates that for each standard deviation increase in SES for African American students, the effect of teachers' beliefs increases by 12.9 percent of a standard deviation-a sizable relationship.
 We see similar SES variation in the effect of teachers' beliefs for multiracial students, although the magnitude is closer to 7.6 percent of a standard deviation.
 There are no significant differences in the effects of teachers' beliefs for other racial groups, although the SES gradient for Latino students is marginally significant; the negative coefficient would indicate that teachers' beliefs are more influential for lower SES Latinos than higher SES Latino students, but it is possible this relationship is no different than for whites.